-During the year there were regular initial briefings for new employees of the Company for the purpose of their quick and easy adaptation to the new environment and getting acquainted with the values, culture and structure of Sofiyska Voda JSC.
-The Company successfully implemented its annual Training Plan.
+During the year there were regular initial briefings for new employees of The Group for the purpose of their quick and easy adaptation to the new environment and getting acquainted with the values, culture and structure of Sofiyska Voda JSC.
+The Group successfully implemented its annual Training Plan.
 Under the Plan, all employees from the Front Office as well as the technical staff working with customers were trained in Service and Work with Customers.
 There were a number of trainings for capacity and health and safety at work.

 The internship program of Sofiyska Voda JSC was carried out for the twelfth year in a row.
-In 2013, 21 students carried out their internship at the Company.
-After the internship was completed, six of the interns stayed in the Company in order to work and develop successfully.
+In 2013, 21 students carried out their internship at The Group.
+After the internship was completed, six of the interns stayed in The Group in order to work and develop successfully.